DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 * What happens if we issue an import statement twice?
 Answer:  Nothing, no harm done.

 * Jokes.
-These are programmer jokes, which might be a contradiction in terms, but try these and see what happens:
+These are programmer jokes, which might be a contradiction in terms, but try them and see what happens:
   ```python
   import this
   import antigravity